-As the end of the semester approaches, I will share more details about how to schedule one-on-one or study group meetings with me during the final exam study period.
-To help maintain your well-being and mine, I will not respond to any questions - by email or otherwise - once the exam period begins.
-Therefore, make sure to have all your course-related questions answered before that time.
+As the end of the semester approaches, I will share more details about how to schedule meetings with me during the final exam study period.
+To help maintain your well-being and mine, I will not respond to any questions - by email or otherwise - after April 26.